 There are three NCMA certifications in Contract Management:

 Each certification has its own qualifications and a unique exam that candidates must pass:

 All exams are computer-based, with either 110 or 180 multiple choice questions.
 There are no true/false or essay questions.

 NCMA certification training programs are intensive, and typically include instruction in:

 Whether you’re currently working as a contract administrator, contract manager, project manager or sales manager, an NCMA certification may help advance your career.
 But NCMA certification exams require preparation.
-Taking just three courses – available online to fit your busy schedule – can help you gain the knowledge and skills necessary to prepare for NCMA certification.
-Together, a Villanova master certificate and NCMA certification may give you a substantial edge when competing for the best contract management jobs.
+Taking just four courses – available online to fit your busy schedule – can help you gain the knowledge and skills necessary to prepare for NCMA certification.
+Together, a Villanova certificate and NCMA certification may give you a substantial edge when competing for the best contract management jobs.